cyber-valley/cvland/pages/oatmeal.md

 	- start cooking
 		- add dried fruits (prunes, apricots, goji berries) to the liquid.
 		- bring the mixture to a boil over medium heat, stirring occasionally.
-	- add oats and turmeric (optional)
+	- add oats
-		- once boiling, stir in the oats and turmeric.
+		- once boiling, stir in the oats.
 	- simmer the oats
 		- reduce heat to low and simmer for 10-12 minutes, stirring occasionally, until creamy.
 	- check consistency